folkertdev/elm-state/README.md

 #Problems

-* **RangeError: Recursion limit exceeded**: This style of programming creates a lot of lambda expressions, which are not free in elm.
-There is a chance that you'll run into errors with the javascript recursion limit.
-Try to break up you calculation into smaller chunks to mitigate this.
+* **RangeError: Recursion limit exceeded**: Older versions of this package would often throw this error at runtime.
+Most of these cases are now fixed, but if you run into this error, please report it.